What is Corporate Giving?

 - The donor uses a matching gift database to determine whether their donation is eligible for a company match.

-- The donor’s company will review the forms and confirm the donation with the nonprofit.
+- The donor’s company reviews the completed form and confirms the donation with the nonprofit.

-To make the process even simpler, your nonprofit can leverage an auto-submission tool that automatically checks donors’ eligibility and sends a matching gift request to their employer.
-That way, your donors will truly be able to maximize their donations without any extra steps!
+To simplify the process, your nonprofit can leverage matching gift auto-submission tools that automatically check donors’ eligibility and send a matching gift request to their employer.
+That way, donors can apply for matching gifts at the press of a button and without completing any extra forms, allowing them to easily maximize their donations.

-An estimated $4-7 billion goes unclaimed in matching gift revenue each year, even though more than 18 million individuals work for companies with matching gift programs.
-This is generally due to donors simply being unaware that their company offers such a program.
+An estimated $4-7 billion goes unclaimed in matching gift revenue each year, even though more than 26 million individuals work for companies with matching gift programs.
+This is generally due to donors being unaware of whether their company offers such a program.

 Volunteer Grants